hXR16F/ip-logger-revamped/README.md

 If a redirect URL is specified, clients are redirected; otherwise, a 404 error is returned.

 # Notes
-URL shortening services may have rate limits.
+Please be aware that URL shortening services may have rate limits.

 # Donate
 If you support my work or like my projects, [you can donate me some money](https://github.com/hXR16F/donate/blob/master/README.md).
 Thank you 💙